johndoknjas/hypixel-online-friends/README.md

 # hypickle

-A script that outputs realtime stats for custom lists of friends you create.
+A script that outputs realtime hypixel stats for custom lists of friends you create.

 ### Installation: